 No. Policy Item Involving 1.
-Statement Everyone LSI Education understands its responsibilities under the Counter Terrorism & Security Act 2015 to prevent people of all ages being radicalised or drawn into terrorism and seeks to meet its obligations in the ways shown below, after setting the context.
-2. Context Everyone LSI Education accepts students aged 12+ throughout the year from around the world In its busiest weeks it may have up to 195 students, 20 staff and work with over 50 homestay providers LSI Education has always promoted a multi-cultural environment where respect for and tolerance of others beliefs is required.
-LSI Education is located in a residential area of North London with a multicultural local population.
-3. Strong Leadership David Immanuel Overall responsibility for ensuring Prevent Duty is met lies with Katherine David Immanuel.
-Holloway Responsibility for the Prevent risk assessment / action plan (see point 4 below) and policy lies with Katherine Holloway, School Director / Head of English Their duties are to ensure delivery of an effective risk assessment/ action plan and policy as outlined here.
-4. Risk Assessment of current situation and Action Plan for future Katherine A risk assessment / action plan has been produced showing what Holloway is already being done and what still needs to be done; it will be reviewed and updated at least annually 5.
-Working with local partners Katherine Make and maintain contact with the local police/ local authority Holloway Prevent coordinator to understand their role and the support available, (e.g. via the Channel process) Make contact with local authority to ascertain other useful local agencies Develop local area Prevent links with other similar organisations Share information with all local organisations as appropriate 6.
-Understanding terminology To be Radicalisation: act or process of making a person more radical or transmitted to favouring of extreme or fundamental changes in political, staff, students, economic or social conditions, institutions or habits of mind homestays, Extremism: holding extreme political or religious views which group-leaders, may deny right to any group or individual.
+Statement Everyone Language Studies International (LSI) understands its responsibilities under the Counter Terrorism & Security Act 2015 to prevent people of all ages being radicalised or drawn into terrorism and seeks to meet its obligations in the ways shown below, after setting the context.
+2. Context Everyone LSI Hampstead accepts students aged 12+ throughout the year from around the world In its busiest weeks it may have up to 195 students, 20 staff and work with over 50 homestay providers LSI Hampstead has always promoted a multi-cultural environment where respect for and tolerance of others beliefs is required.
+LSI Hampstead is located in a residential area of North London with a multicultural local population.
+3. Strong Leadership David Immanuel Overall responsibility for ensuring Prevent Duty is met lies with Sean Buckley David Immanuel. (deputised by Responsibility for the Prevent risk assessment / action plan (see Gavin Taylor, point 4 below) and policy lies with Katherine Holloway, School Manager EFL) Director Their duties are to ensure delivery of an effective risk assessment/ action plan and policy as outlined here.
+4. Risk Assessment of current situation and Action Plan for future Sean Buckley A risk assessment / action plan has been produced showing what (deputised by is already being done and what still needs to be done; it will be Gavin Taylor, reviewed and updated at least annually Manager EFL) 5.
+Working with local partners Sean Buckley Make and maintain contact with the local police/ local authority deputised by Prevent coordinator to understand their role and the support Gavin Taylor, available, (e.g. via the Channel process) (Manager EFL) Make contact with local authority to ascertain other useful local agencies Develop local area Prevent links with other similar organisations Share information with all local organisations as appropriate T. b.
+6. Understanding terminology To be Radicalisation: act or process of making a person more radical or transmitted to favouring of extreme or fundamental changes in political, staff, students, economic or social conditions, institutions or habits of mind homestays, Extremism: holding extreme political or religious views which The second in group-leaders, may deny right to any group or individual.
 Can be expressed in sub-contractors, vocal or active opposition to: volunteers,